Supply and Demand Estimates and Profitability Outlook

 USDA Summary

-Major global coarse grain trade changes for 2024/25 include lower corn exports for the United States and Brazil.
-Corn imports are raised for Turkey but lowered for China, South Korea, and Japan.
-Foreign corn ending stocks are higher mostly reflecting an increase for China.
-Global corn stocks, at 11.547 billion bushels, are down 122 million.
+Major global trade changes for 2024/25 include smaller projected corn exports for Brazil, Ukraine, and South Africa.
+Corn imports are cut for China but raised for Vietnam and Chile.
+Foreign corn ending stocks are reduced reflecting a reduction for China.
+Global corn ending stocks, at 11.429 billion bushels, are down 118 million.

 ---|---|---|---|---|---|---|---|---|